danostech/symfony-quickstart/README.md

 image: danostech/php:symfony-quickstart
 ```

-This will pull in an image identical what would be built using the current Dockerfile. [^3]

 [^1]: Modifying these values is completely optional.
 _**However**_, creating multiple networks from this template on the same host machine will require you to change ports and container names.
 [^2]: If for some reason `./console` is not executable, run `chmod +x ./console` first.
 [^3]: I did not include this in the original `docker-compose.yml` file because I HATE when I'm looking for
-some guidance on how to setup a Docker network and the advice is to "use this image I built!"
+some guidance on how to setup a Docker network and the advice is to "use this image I built!".
-That being said, use the image I built to speed things up.
-Or, don't.
-They're identical.
+That being said if you're on a slower computer, use the image I built to speed things up.
+If not, you'll be waiting a while for the PHP extensions to be compiled.